thewhitetulip/web-dev-golang-anti-textbook/README.md

 This book was written to teach how developing web applications in golang for people who know a bit of golang and have basic information about web applications in general.

-We'll build a webapp without using a third party framework, but we'll use certain libraries which facilitate few aspects like handling sessions, authentication, but we will strive to write our own solutions first.
-This approach has multiple benefits that include the fact that framworks encapsulates most aspects of webdev to the users, that is precisely their purposes for one might not use a framework which needs you to implement everything from scratch, but when we don't use frameworks then we stand a chance of learning a lot of stuff and we can create our own framework to use in the future for a framework is nothing but a template at a project level.
+We(you) will build a webapp without using a third party framework and using as less external libraries as possible.
+The advantage is that you'll learn a lot when you get to code without a framework.

 I hereby present to you the anti text book.